 There are some drawbacks to this strategy.
 Sometimes, the commission cost and low potential profit can affect the trading.
 Secondly, day trading is also short-term trading.
 In this, the securities are traded within the same trading day.

 The day traders try to derive profit from price change till the closing of the trading day.
-This technique of trading is quite famous among the general public.
+This trading technique is quite famous among the general public.
 Moreover, day traders also work for the financial institutions engaged in the stock market.

 If executed properly, day trading has a high potential for making profits.
-However, in day trading one can suffer a significant loss due to a lack of market understanding.
-Also, it can lead to loss if securities are held for too long.
+However, one can suffer a significant loss in day trading due to a lack of market understanding.
+Also, it can lead to failure if securities are held for too long.

 The securities are bought at lower prices and sold at higher prices.
-These kinds of traders have to be emotionally strong to avoid sudden decisions.
+These kinds of traders have to be emotionally intense to avoid sudden decisions.
 Moreover, it requires risk management skills.

 Also, a hawk-eye on the market trends and news.
 Besides, there can also be some consequences of this strategy.
 It requires time commitment and trend monitoring.

-Furthermore, position trading is that kind of market strategy in which securities are held for a long.
+Furthermore, position trading is a kind of market strategy in which securities are held for a long time.
 The period may range from months to several years.
-The prime motive of this type of trading is to earn huge from major trends.
+The prime motive of this type of trading is to earn huge from significant trends.

-This technique is less experienced than the above ones.
+This technique requires less experience than the above ones.
 However, traders allocate some part of their funds to this technique.
 Technical analysis can be used to determine the correct trend and entry-exit point.

-Also, this technique is less experienced because it reduces the liquidity of investors.
+Also, this technique is less experienced because it reduces investors’ liquidity.
 This hinders the investors from looking at other trends.

 The Rate of Change (ROC) indicator is a technical indicator.
-It measures the fluctuation of percentage change in the current price about the previous price.
-The indicator moves positively and negatively from zero.
+It measures the fluctuation of percentage change in the current price relative to the previous price.
+The hand moves positively and negatively from zero.

 It moves upside down when the fluctuation is positive.
-While it moves downside when fluctuation is negative.
+At the same time, it moves downside when change is negative.
 This indicator also has a limitation.
-The calculation using this indicator gives the same weightage to the recent price and any previous price.
+This indicator’s calculation gives the same weightage as the recent and previous prices.

-The first thing to know how to learn to trade is to understand bulls and bears.
-The market cycle operates from two situations i.e. Bearish situation and a Bullish situation.
+The first thing to know in trading is to understand bulls and bears.
+The market cycle operates from two situations, i.e., a Bearish situation and a Bullish situation.

 These works are derived from the financial terms bear and bull.
 It is difficult to predict when a bullish market will turn into a bear market.

-A bullish situation is one, in which prices of securities are rising.
-Investors derive a huge profit in these situations and conditions are said to be favorable.
+A bullish situation is one in which prices of securities are rising.
+Investors profit considerably in these situations, and the conditions are favorable.
 This leads to a rise in the optimum value of the assets.

-On the other hand, the bearish situation is contrary to the bullish situation.
-In bearish situations, there is a downfall in the price of securities.
+On the other hand, the bearish situation is contrary to the bullish case.
+In bearish conditions, there is a downfall in the price of securities.
 It leads to the loss for investors.
 Moreover, they hesitate to invest during this cycle.

-Trading is a wide concept, which is not just limited to buying and selling.
+Trading is a broad concept not just limited to buying and selling.
 It is hard and riskier.
 Anyone can start trading with a Demat and trading account.
-But, where to start and when to start, is a question.
+But where to start and when to start is a question.

-If you are a beginner, it is advised to first to know how to learn to trading.
+If you are a beginner, you must learn how to trade first.
 Learn what it is.
 How does it work?
 What is required?
-Without having a clear answer to these questions, it will surely be hard to start trading.
+Starting trading will undoubtedly be challenging without a clear answer to these questions.

-The risk factor is quite high in this market, which needs to be properly analyzed.
+This market’s risk factor is relatively high, which needs to be correctly analyzed.
 Moreover, beginners should take advice and consult with experts before investing in stocks.
 These experts do forecasting on behalf of market trends and past experiences.

-Market screening, fundamental trends, and news are the sources for analyzing the market.
-One must monitor these factors and give time commitment to doing healthy trading.
-Hope you have the answer to how to learn to trade.
+Market screening, fundamental trends, and news are the market analysis sources.
+One must monitor these factors and commit time to doing healthy trading.